ChidiebereNjoku/Language_Detection/README.md

 High Accuracy: Utilizes a Multinomial Naive Bayes classifier with a test accuracy of 98%.
 Real-time Prediction: Provides real-time language detection for user-entered text.
 Comprehensive Text Preprocessing: Implements preprocessing techniques including stopwords removal, special characters removal, lemmatization, and lowercasing to improve model performance.
-End-to-End Solution: Offers a complete workflow from data preprocessing to full deployment as a web application accessible via this URL: Language Detection App
+End-to-End Solution: Offers a complete workflow from data preprocessing to full deployment as a web application accessible via this URL: https://language-detection-dutq.onrender.com

 ## Supported Languages
 The model can detect the following languages: